sidestream-tech/notification-service/README.md

 > #### Please note:
 > This project is no longer being maintained.
-It was originally developed together with the Sidestream unified auctions ui.
+It was originally developed together with the [Sidestream unified auctions ui](https://github.com/sidestream-tech/unified-auctions-ui).
+See the removal PR [here](https://github.com/sidestream-tech/unified-auctions-ui/pull/547).

 # Unified Auctions Notification Service